apirrone/Open_Duck_Playground/playground/open_duck_mini_v2/README_voice_control.md

 ### Example Commands

-After saying the wake word "duck duck", you can use these commands:
+After saying your wake word, you can use these commands:

 **Movement:**
 - "go forward" / "move forward"